elixir-munich/website/README.md

 # Elixir & Erlang Munich Website

-The official [website](https://elixir-munich.org) for the Elixir & Erlang Munich community, serving as the central hub for our community.
+The official [website](https://elixir-munich.org) for the Elixir & Erlang Munich community, serving as our central hub.

 ## Getting Started